-The file \lstinline|FoML/Symmetrization.lean| develops an integral identity that replaces a supremum over differences of two independent samples by an average over sign-flipped sums.
+\paragraph*{Symmetrization as a first-class formal object.} The file \lstinline|FoML/Symmetrization.lean| develops an integral identity that replaces a supremum over differences of two independent samples by an average over sign-flipped sums.
 This is the backbone of standard Rademacher complexity arguments, and it is exposed as a theorem used downstream: \lstinline|abs_symmetrization_equation|.
 The formal version is phrased over the product measure on $(\Omega\times\Omega)^n$ and uses finitary sign averaging.